Coach1337/VehMenu/README.md

 ## VehMenu #EN#

-* This script allows you to controll your car's doors, hood and trunk.
+* This script allows you to control your car's doors, hood and trunk.

 * Default key is: "F10"